To lighten stained wood refers to altering the color of a previously stained wood to make it less dark. So, how to do it?

 Can You Lighten Stained Wood Without Sanding?

-You can lighten stained wood without sanding.
-To do so, dip a 0000-grit super fine steel wool in warm water and run it along the wood grain.
+You can lighten stained wood without sanding by using 0000-grit super fine steel wool and warm water.
 This will remove the top layer from the finish, making it appear brighter.

 You can also use a chemical-based paint stripper.
 The paint-stripping compound will remove a few coatings from the finish, making it appear brighter.
 However, only use the stripping compound for oil-based stains.
 If you use it for water-based stains, you will remove the entire finish.